top of page

 TEENAGE DICK by Mike Lew

+As winter formal gives way to glorious spring fling, Richard, the class loser, lusts for power at Roseland High.
 After years of torment due to his hemiplegia, Richard plots the ultimate rise in power: to become president of his senior class.
 But like all teenagers, and all despots, he is faced with the hardest question of all: is it better to be loved, or feared?

 WORK BITCH by Jessica Siân